 Portland’s mission in 2014 is to “fix what we have and pay what we owe”

 Although only 6% of people bike as their method of transportation and only 12% of people use other methods of public transportation, I believe that Portland is definitely on the right track to eventually having a much larger percentage of people using public transit.
 Surprisingly, most cities are only around 10% if they have good public transportation, which as we know, is not great on the environment.
 If other cities offered more options and also had tracking devices on their buses that the public could access, I feel their cities would also be on the right path.
 The largest issue here lies in the eye of the beholder.
 I spoke to Ethan Seltzer, a Prof at PSU, who said that he uses public transit almost everyday and only have a vehicle at home for long trips or in case of an emergency.
-He believes that more money has to go into the operation of the transit because a different group pays for the construction, and often they can build but they can’t run them.
-But after I spoke to Jerry Weller, my boyfriend’s father who’s lived in Portland for the last four years, and he thinks that money has to be put into pot holes and fixing up the roads.
+He believes that more money has to go into the operation of the transit because a different group pays for the construction, and often they can build but they can’t run them. [more explanation needed…] But after I spoke to Jerry Weller, my boyfriend’s father who’s lived in Portland for the last four years, and he thinks that money has to be put into pot holes and fixing up the roads.